fedi-e2ee/public-key-directory-specification/Specification.md

 message format, so they can be issued at any time.

 If you stumble upon another user's secret key, generating a revocation token should be straightforward.

+Security researchers are encouraged to push revocation tokens whenever another person's secret key is compromised, and said security researcher has deemed it necessary to do so to minimize harm.

 ### Auxiliary Data